the-turing-way/the-turing-way/book/website/afterword/glossary.md

   Findable, Accessible, Interoperable and Reusable.

 First author
  The most prominent position in academic authorship.
-It conveys this persons position as the researcher than has made the greatest contribution to the research.
+It conveys this person's position as the researcher who has made the greatest contribution to the research.

 ```
 ---